 Students who undertake a Professional Internship will be covered by Swinburne’s Public Liability insurance.
 All Professional Internships will comply with the Australian Government’s Fair Work guidelines for unpaid internships.

-If you have a disability or ongoing health issue and are undertaking a placement or internship, Swinburne offers a range of of disability support services.
+If you have a disability or ongoing health issue and are undertaking a placement or internship, Swinburne offers a range of disability support services.

 Students will be charged a standard unit tuition fee for the Professional Internship unit.